grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 ![k6 results - console/stdout output](./images/k6-results-stdout.png)

-The end-of-test-summary shows aggregated statistical values for your result metrics, including:
+The end-of-test summary shows aggregated statistical values for your result metrics, including:
 - Median and average values
 - Minimum and maximum values
 - p90, p95, and p99 values

-You can configure the statistics to report with the [`--summary-trend-stats`](https://k6.io/docs/using-k6/k6-options/reference#summary-trend-stats) option.
+You can configure the statistics to report with the [`--summary-trend-stats`](/using-k6/k6-options/reference#summary-trend-stats) option.
 For example, this command displays only median, p95, and p99.9 values.

 ```sh